nestordemeure/impersonator/readme.md

 * try and load the openAI var from env, if not ask for it in the command line (making it easier fro non programmers)

+* test importation of pdf and format with images
 * write guide to adding a new personna
 * update the inner-workings guide as well as the readme to note that strict is being used
 * link to both guides in readme